exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

   }

   /**
-   * Return comments on a file existing on cloud side.
+   * Return comments of a file from cloud side.
    *
    * @param uriInfo
    * @param workspace